kyungseopk1m/firebase-bulkwriter/README.md

 2. Under **Firebase Admin SDK (Node.js)**, click **Generate new private key**.
 3. Download the JSON file and place it in the 'config' folder.

-<br>Once you have the JSON file, create a '.env' file at the project's root directory, and enter the absolute path to the JSON file in a variable named FIREBASE_CONFIG.
+Once you have the JSON file, create a '.env' file at the project's root directory, and enter the absolute path to the JSON file in a variable named FIREBASE_CONFIG.